 CBS, PBS, Bloomberg suspend Charlie Rose shows after harassment allegations

-REUTERS: Television shows hosted by Charlie Rose were suspended by CBS, PBS and Bloomberg on Monday following a report by the Washington Post in which eight women said he sexually harassed them.
+NEW YORK: Television shows hosted by Charlie Rose were suspended by CBS, PBS and Bloomberg on Monday (Nov 20) following a report by the Washington Post in which eight women said he sexually harassed them.

 PBS and Bloomberg said in statements that they were suspending Rose's signature interview show, distributed on both outlets, citing the allegations in the newspaper story.